 As a knowledge-based company, Mannheimer Swartling is wholly dependent on the professional qualities and personal skills of our employees.
 An important part of our internal sustainability work therefore relates to attracting, developing and retaining the best staff.
 We focus on the areas of skills and development, health and wellbeing, and diversity and inclusion.

 Ethics and regulatory compliance are embodied within our core values and are of great importance to our day-to-day tasks and the long-term development of the firm.
 Our operational risk management and compliance work is managed by the firm’s Compliance and Risk department.
 This team identifies and assesses rules and risks relating to the acceptance of new clients and matters, and continuously manages ethical and strategic challenges in the advisory business.

 Climate and the environment

-The firm’s internal sustainability work also focuses on minimising our own negative impact on climate change and the environment as far as possible, for instance, by committing to sustainable transport and purchasing.
-We were one of the first in the industry to adopt an environmental policy and to environmentally certify our offices in Sweden with ISO 14001.
-We also engage external experts to perform annual measurements and analyses of our climate footprint in order to further reduce our negative impact.
-We have joined the Science Based Targets initiative.
-This means that the firm will set scientifically based targets in accordance with the objectives of the Paris Agreement – to limit global warming to well below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C. In 2022, our targets were independently assessed and approved by SBTi.
+The firm’s internal sustainability work also focuses on minimising our own negative impact on the environment through initiatives such as sustainable travel and purchasing.
+We were one of the first in the legal industry to adopt an environmental policy and to environmentally certify our Swedish offices according to ISO 14001.
+With the help of external experts, we also perform an annual assessment and analysis of our climate footprint to further reduce our negative impact.
+In 2021, we joined the Science Based Targets initiative (SBTi), committing the firm to set scientifically based targets in accordance with the objectives of the Paris Agreement – to limit global warming to well below 2°C and pursue efforts to limit it to 1.5°C. In 2022, our targets were independently assessed and approved by SBTi.
 The firm’s commitment is to more than halve our carbon footprint by 2030.